Self-Audits and Correcting Mistakes

 When completing Form I-9, you should ensure that:

-- Copies of the documentation retained with Form I-9 are legible, if copies of documentation are made.
+Copies of the documentation retained with Form I-9 are clear and legible, if copies of documentation are made.